hp314512/eng_trans/README.md

 # eng_trans
-These articles are something with drilling engneering.
-There are original English and Chinese translation.
+These articles are something with drilling engneering.\n There are original English and Chinese translation.